Youelmm/chessy/README.md

+# Chessy
-A command line chess game in C language
+## A command line chess game in C language